Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 Proper immune function and response is not autonomic like so many other things in the body are such as your heart beating, lungs circulating oxygen throughout the body, and brain functioning.

-(A quick aside on antifragility)
+A quick aside on antifragility:

 The immune system is antifragile.

-Meaning, when stressed, it strengthens.
+Meaning, when it is stressed, it strengthens.

 This is an important concept to remember about the human body in general.